Muhammadu Buhari

-Buhari is a retired Nigerian army major general who served as the country's military head of state from 31 December 1983 to 27 August 1985, after taking power in a military coup d'état.
-The term Buharism is ascribed to the authoritarian policies of his military regime.
+Buhari joined the Nigerian Army fighting in the Nigerian Civil War, before advancing in subsequent military governments.
+Buhari earned a taciturn reputation during the presidency of Shehu Shagari due to his leading troops in the Chadian–Nigerian War.
+Buhari was a main figure behind the 1983 Nigerian coup d'état which led to the overthrow of the Second Republic.
+Although not the ringleader, Buhari became head of the military junta amid a period of deep economic crisis and widespread corruption.
+Citing economic mismanagement and a lack of discipline under the civilian administration, Buhari adopted a strict and austere approach to governance, with a strong emphasis on discipline, anti-corruption, and economic recovery through what became known as the War Against Indiscipline (WAI).
+The authoritarian political system he created is known as Buharism.
+Ultimately, Buhari's rigid style of governance and strained economic measures led to growing dissatisfaction within the military.
+On 27 August 1985, he was overthrown in a palace coup led by General Ibrahim Babangida.

 Buhari ran for president of Nigeria on the platform and support of the All Nigeria Peoples Party (ANPP) in 2003 and 2007, and on the Congress for Progressive Change (CPC) platform in 2011.
 In December 2014, he emerged as the presidential candidate of the All Progressives Congress party for the 2015 general election.
-Buhari won the election, defeating incumbent President Goodluck Ebele Jonathan.
-This was the first time in the history of Nigeria that an incumbent president lost a general election.
+Buhari won the election, defeating incumbent President Goodluck Jonathan.
+It was the first time in the history of Nigeria that an incumbent president lost a re-election bid.
 He was sworn in on 29 May 2015.
 In February 2019, Buhari was re-elected, defeating his closest rival, former Vice President Atiku Abubakar, by over 3 million votes.